LaPortaM43/Slushie/README.md

 Planned Features
   - Slushie customization and saving favorites
-  - Ordering and Delivery (Using geolocation),
+  - Ordering and Delivery (Using geolocation)
   - User Authentication